Skip to content

 The level of detail in the core message should increase depending on how far the candidate has made it in the process, such as after the initial phone screen or pre-employment skills assessment, after a manager interview, and after a homework assignment.

-Let’s take a look at some more rejection letter samples:
+Let’s take a look at some more rejection letter samples depending on the stage of the interview process the candidate made it to:

 You can automate candidate feedback with a minimum pass-score feature.
 Anyone scoring above the required percentage will move forward, and the rest will receive instant feedback via test results.